docQodly/docs/docs/studio/pageLoaders/components/text.md

 <Column.List align="center" justifyContent="between">
 	<Column.Item width="60%">
         <ul>
             <li><strong>Toggle Link</strong>: Insert hyperlinks within the text content, binding them to specific text labels.
 You can choose whether the link opens in the same browser tab or a new tab.
-The link itself can be either a static URL or a dynamic value derived from datasources. </li>
+The link itself can be either a static URL or a dynamic value derived from qodlysources. </li>
         </ul>
 	</Column.Item>
 	<Column.Item width="35%">